National Park Service Volunteers

 Volunteer will perform research and provide written work suitable for park publications and interpretive information to the public, as well as for exhibits, waysides, or webpage.

-Volunteer will clean replicas from exhibits, whenever possible within public view.
-Volunteer will answer general questions from the public about work being performed, article being cleaned, or other questions as appropriate.
+Volunteer will clean replicas in exhibits.
+Cleaning will take place whenever possible within public view and answer general questions from the public about work being performed, article being cleaned, or other questions as appropriate.

-Volunteer will design and maintain a database for division of interpretation materials including books, video tapes and various files of resource materials, as well as a system to check out about materials.
+Volunteer will design and maintain a database for Division of Interpretation materials including books and various files of resource materials, as well as develop a system to check out these materials.
 Volunteer will maintain and clean the facility regularly.

-Volunteer will help with: the park's library collection inventory, provide basic care for the library collection, keep record of loaned materials and locate library materials to researchers.
+Volunteer will help with the park's library collection inventory, provide basic care for the library collection, keep record of loaned materials and locate library materials for researchers.
 Volunteer will also help with other activities such as answering the phones, typing, sending faxes, etc.

 Special Events Assistant

-Volunteer will assist with various special large events held for the public, for example choral, Lelolai or theater production programs.
+Volunteer will assist with various special large events held for the public such as dance or performing arts programs.
 Duties will vary depending on the event but may include set up and take down of chairs, answering visitor questions and providing directions and orientation information to the public, set up and take down of equipment or program props.

 Data base Management

-Volunteer will sweep and mop floors and removes oil, grease and other spilled liquids.
-Moves light boxes or other obstacles in order to clean up the area, and picks up trash and other materials.
-Volunteer will also remove trash and scrap from designated areas to the central pick up point as well as, wipe benches and office furniture.
+Volunteer will sweep and mop floors and remove oil, grease and other spilled liquids, move light boxes or other obstacles in order to clean up the area, and pick up trash and other materials.
+Volunteer will also remove trash and scrap from designated areas to the central pick up point as well as wipe benches and office furniture.

 Volunteer will perform routine plumbing, repairs and/or replaces drains, unclogged drains, faucets, washers, sink handles and any other minor plumbing job.
 Volunteer may also performs minor paint jobs such as scraping, sanding, cleaning and painting, using brushes, rollers and spray guns.

-If you would like to apply please fill out the Volunteer Application Form or if you need more information, please do not hesitate to contact Julia Treu-Fowler, Volunteers In Park Program Coordinator, at 787-729-6777 ext.
-232 or e-mail us.
+If you would like to apply please fill out the Volunteer Application Form or if you need more information, please do not hesitate to contact Laurie Smith, Volunteers In Park Program Coordinator, at 787-729-6777 ext.
+270 or e-mail us.

 Thank you for your interest and support.